khakhalin/notes/00_words_to_lookup.md

 * Capsule neural network - some sort of generalization of convolutional networks for hierarchical data??
 Never heard of them, but they are actually quite well cited!!
 * the difference between tSNE and UMAP
 * Kalman filter
+* HyperNEAT - a paradigm for generative network evolution
 * graph cuts in computer vision
 * Latent Dirichlet Allocation ([ref](https://towardsdatascience.com/end-to-end-topic-modeling-in-python-latent-dirichlet-allocation-lda-35ce4ed6b3e0))
 * unit tests, pytests, mocking